RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Conclusion

 \section{Conclusion}

 We developed the \emph{RibSeg v2} dataset, which is the first open dataset for rib labeling and anatomical centerline extraction.
-Besides, we explored the challenges of rib labeling and centerline extraction in detail and benchmark \emph{RibSeg v2} with a strong pipeline including a deep learning-based method for rib labeling and a TEASAR-based method for centerline extraction.
+Besides, we explored the challenges of rib labeling and centerline extraction in detail and benchmark \emph{RibSeg v2} with a strong pipeline including a deep learning-based method for rib labeling and skeletonization-based methods for centerline extraction.
 We then compared data representations of CT scans as dense voxel grids and sparse point clouds and provided a comprehensive analysis of the abnormal cases where the method might fail.
-Besides, we also proposed various metrics for rib segmentation, labeling, and anatomical centerline extraction, providing a comprehensive method evaluation.
+Besides, to evaluate our pipeline, we tested 4 point-based models with different settings and 3 skeletonization methods, and also proposed various metrics for rib segmentation, labeling, and anatomical centerline extraction, providing a comprehensive method evaluation.
 Finally, by detailed quantitative and qualitative analysis of the categorized challenging cases, we featured the key challenges of each task, which are valuable to guide future studies.

 The dataset and proposed method show the potential to be clinically applicable, such as the diagnosis of rib fractures and bone lesions.
 Besides, considering the differences from standard medical image datasets~\cite{antonelli2021medical,yang2020medmnist} with pixel/voxel grids, the elongated shapes and oblique poses of ribs enable the \emph{RibSeg v2} dataset to serve as a benchmark for curvilinear structures and geometric deep learning.